shenchengx/FRAMe/README.md

 ```

 ## Dataset Description
 The dataset has been preprocessed and contains 4 JSON files.
-For details, see datasets.zip in the release.
+For details, see dataset.zip in the release.

 ## Medical Guidance Evaluation
 The medical guidance section is directly evaluated through the llama-factory framework.
 (GitHub link: https://github.com/hiyouga/LLaMA-Factory)